 Federal loans for education have many advantages.
 They have fixed interest rates for the life of the loan, and you don't have to be repaid until you are done with college.

 Investing in a college education, whether you use savings or loans or work to pay for it, is a smart investment in your future.
 Loans are an integral part of college financing for most families.
 Here's what you need to know about federal student loans.

 The Two Federal Student Loan Programs

 The federal government offers education loans to students and families with and without financial need.
-The following information pertains to the 2016-2017 academic year.
+The following information pertains to the 2017-2018 academic year and is updated annually.
 All federal education loans are part of the Direct Loan Program, which means the U.S. Department of Education loans the money.

 |Loan||Eligibility||Annual Loan Limits